HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 ## LiveSync Pull WCM Design Library

-This command is used to sync a theme from a DX WCM Design Library from DX Server to a local folder.
+The LiveSync Pull WCM Design Library command syncs a theme from a DX WCM Design Library in a DX Server with a local folder.

 -   **Command description**

-    This command invokes the livesync pull-wcm-design-library tool inside the DXClient.
+    This command invokes the `livesync pull-wcm-design-library` tool inside the DXClient.

-    This command will download the WCM Design Library files in DX Server under the given library name (provided in `-libraryName`).
-This will then be saved to the target local directory of the library (provided in `-libraryPath`), overwriting existing files in this local directory which also deletes stale files in the process.
+    This command downloads the WCM Design Library files from the DX Server under the given library name (provided in `-libraryName`).
+The WCM Design Library files are then saved to the target local directory of the library (provided in `-libraryPath`).
+This overwrites existing files in the local directory and deletes stale files in the process.

     ```shell
     dxclient livesync pull-wcm-design-library